Computing integral points on X_ns^+(p): Baker's bound and its reduction

+\begin{remark} Modular units used in~\cite{BS13} are not ``economical'' (in the sens of this article).
+Using instead economical units would yield a slightly sharper bound than $\mho_0$.
+However, the quality of this bound is not of significant importance for the subsequent reduction process.
+Therefore we prefer to use the ``prêt à porter'' result from~\cite{BS13} rather than repeat the (rather technical) argument from that paper replacing the ``naive'' units used therein by economical ones. \end{remark}

+We call~$\mho_0$ \emph{Baker's bound}.
+It is usually numerically huge (around $10^{100}$ for small $p$ and even about $10^{1000}$ for $p=97$), and so are the implied bounds for the exponents $b_0, \ldots, b_{d-1}$, that can be obtained using~\eqref{ebq}; therefore they are not suitable for direct enumeration of all possible vectors ${b = (b_0, \ldots, b_{d-1})}$.
+Moreover, checking whether such a candidate vector~$b$ comes from an integral point~$P$ is non-trivial and computationally expensive.

-In the previous section we bounded ${B=\max\{|b_1|, \ldots, |b_{d-1}|\}}$ by an explicitly computable number~$B_0$.
-In practical situation~$B_0$ can be very huge (around $10^{100}$ or so), so not suitable for direct enumeration of all possible vectors ${(b_1, \ldots, b_{d-1})}$.
-It turns out, however, that it can be drastically reduced, using the numerical Diophantine approximations technique introduced by Baker and Davenport~\cite{BD69} and developed in~\cite{BH96,TW89} in the context of the Diophantine equation of Thue.
+However, in practical situations the bound $\mho_0$ can be drastically reduced, using the numerical Diophantine approximations technique introduced by Baker and Davenport~\cite{BD69} and developed in~\cite{BH96,TW89} in the context of the Diophantine equation of Thue.